Fundamental challenges and approaches – Global/Local

 He is currently involved in demanding refurbishment projects towards the Passive House Premium Standard as well as the sustainable orientation/planning of urban conversion areas.

 BSMC supports innovation campaigns in politics, business, science …

 Climate protection and sustainability require a significant increase in the pace of innovation, both in depth and in breadth – especially in the building sector.

 Competitions show what is possible and encourage imitation.
 After state competitions in Hesse and Schleswig-Holstein, BSMC accompanied regional competitions in North Rhine-Westphalia and Lower Saxony in cooperation with politics and business, with Dr. Bernd Steinmüller as jury chairman.
 The results have been published in guidebooks.
 The districts and municipalities play a decisive role in the broad implementation.
 Here, Dr. Bernd Steinmüller was involved in the energy competence campaign of the FHM Bielefeld, among other things, and gave decisive impulses for the strategic reorientation in the region of East Westphalia-Lippe.
 Supraregional networking and innovation campaigns are indispensable for the path from “thinking globally” to “acting locally” and formed a central field of action for BSMC.

-Currently, BSMC founder and Passive House pioneer Dr Bernd Steinmüller is supporting the preparation of the International Passive House Conference, which will take place in Germany (NRW) in 2021.
+Currently, BSMC founder and Passive House pioneer Dr Bernd Steinmüller is supporting the 26th International Passive House Conference (as member of the advisory board and moderator), which takes place in Germany (Wiesbaden) in 2023.